 If you have a history of anaphylaxis or severe allergic reaction to a vaccine, vaccine component, or injectable medication, you should consult your primary care physician or allergist before receiving the COVID-19 vaccine.

-The American College of Obstetricians and Gynecologists has recommended that pregnant and lactating women should be able to get the vaccine if they fall into one of the distribution groups.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant and lactating women should be able to get the vaccine if they choose to.
+ACOG also recommends the vaccine for women who are planning or trying to get pregnant.
 Talk to your doctor if you are pregnant and are wondering if you should get the vaccine.

 Like any vaccine, getting the COVID-19 vaccine is your personal choice.
 You can choose to get it or not when it becomes available to you.
 However, getting the vaccine can protect both you and the people around you, including our most vulnerable individuals.
 The vaccine is a crucial step to slow the spread of COVID-19 in our communities.

 On May 10, 2021, the U.S. Food and Drug Administration (FDA) authorized the Pfizer-BioNTech COVID-19 vaccine for children aged 12-15.
 The vaccine was already authorized for people 16 and older.

 Data show the Pfizer vaccine is safe for children 12 and older and effective in preventing COVID-19.
 For more information, see the FDA report.

 At this time, no children under the age of 12 are eligible for the COVID-19 vaccine.
 Vaccine clinical trials in children younger than 12 are ongoing.